abcxyz/abc/README.md

    # Assuming you're using GitHub, now go create a PR.
    ```

+### Authentication errors

+If `abc` asks you for a username and password, that probably means that the
+template you're rendering is in a private git repository, and HTTPS
+authentication didn't work.
+You may want to try cloning over SSH instead.
+To use
+SSH, you can add `--git-protocol=ssh` to your command line or set the
+environment variable `ABC_GIT_PROTOCOL=ssh`.

 ## Template developer guide

 This section explains how you can create a template for others to install (aka